 1) Nebulization thins secretions & mucus making it easier to expel pulmonary secretions

 2) Nebulization makes coughing easier while lessening the need to cough

 3) Nebulization keeps your windpipe & trachea lining and stoma moist & healthy

 4) Nebulization moistens the air that goes into your lungs

 5) Nebulization hydrates & moisturizes your nasal passages, mouth and throat

 Nebulizers are good for young children, people who have trouble using metered dose inhalers, and people who have severe asthma.
 Within 10 to 15 minutes, the medication is used up and symptoms are gone, or prevented for six to eight hours.
 Even babies can breathe the mist and nebulizer treatments are fast becoming pediatrician-approved alternatives to over-prescribed antibiotics.

 This material is in my magnesium book because high grade magnesium oils can also be nebulized directly into the lungs.
 Iodine as well is easily nebulized though extra care needs to be taken with iodine which is taken in almost instantly because of its high evaporation rate.

-Special Note: Some research has found that inhaling glutathione in mildly asthsmatic people may cause bronchospasm due to sulfite formation.
-The connection to good glutathione levels is crucial in asthsma, but needs to be weighed against the risk of bronchospasm when inhaled.
-Caution must be used at all times and glutathione levels may be more safely raised in asthsmatic people by oral or other means.
-Proper medical supervision is advised at all times when athsma is a risk so as not to cause undue stress on this very sensitive bronchial tissue.
+Special Note: Some research has found that inhaling glutathione in mildly asthmatic people may cause bronchospasm due to sulfite formation.
+The connection to good glutathione levels is crucial in asthma, but needs to be weighed against the risk of bronchospasm when inhaled.
+Caution must be used at all times and glutathione levels may be more safely raised in asthmatic people by oral or other means.
+Proper medical supervision is advised at all times when asthma is a risk so as not to cause undue stress on this very sensitive bronchial tissue.